-The following amortisation rates, in percentage, are applied: It
+The following amortisation rates, in percentage, are applied:

-15%
+Intellectual property rights 15%

-1 J 70

-50%
+Software 50%

-15%
+Other intangible assets 15%

 Impairment of assets

 Depreciable / amortisable assets, as well as investments in subsidiaries and associates, are tested for impairment when events or changes in circumstances indicate that their carrying amount may not be recoverable.
 The excess of the carrying amount over the recoverable amount is recognised as an impairment loss.
 The recoverable amount is the higher of the fair value less the costs to make the sale and the value in use.
 In estimating the value in use, assets are grouped in the smallest possible identifiable cash generating units.